-- Cheating, i.e., copying examination answers; - Collusion, i.e., working with another person or persons when independent work is prescribed; - Falsification or fabrication of an assigned project, data, results, or sources; - Giving, receiving, offering, or soliciting information included on examinations; - Utilization of work previously submitted by another student who has progressed to a higher level: - Destruction or alteration of the work of another student; - The multiple submission of the same paper or report for assignments in more than one course without the prior written permission of each instructor; - Signing another student's name; - Plagiarism, the appropriation of information, ideas, or the language of other persons or writers and the submission of them as one's own to satisfy the requirements of a course.
+- Cheating, i.e., copying examination answers; - Collusion, i.e., working with another person or persons when independent work is prescribed; - Falsification or fabrication of an assigned project, data, results, or sources; - Giving, receiving, offering, or soliciting information included on examinations; - Utilization of work previously submitted by another student who has progressed to a higher level; - Destruction or alteration of the work of another student; - The multiple submission of the same paper or report for assignments in more than one course without the prior written permission of each instructor; - Signing another student's name; - Plagiarism, the appropriation of information, ideas, or the language of other persons or writers and the submission of them as one's own to satisfy the requirements of a course.
 Plagiarism thus constitutes both theft and deceit.
-Assignments (compositions, term papers, computer programs, etc.) acquired either in part or in whole from commercial sources or from other
+Assignments (compositions, term papers, computer programs, etc.) acquired either in part or in whole from commercial sources or from other students and submitted, as one's own original work will be considered plagiarism.
+(See MCPHS Handbook); - Resubmitting one's own work to meet requirements in more than one course, or more than one semester - The unauthorized recording, sale, or use of lectures and other instructional materials;

-- students and submitted, as one's own original work will be considered plagiarism.
-(See Massachusetts College of Pharmacy and Health Sciences University Handbook); - Resubmitting one's own work to meet requirements in more than one course, or more than one semester - The unauthorized recording, sale, or use of lectures and other instructional materials; - Sharing exams by taking screen shots; and - Using resources during online examination testing.
+- Sharing exams by taking screen shots; and - Using resources during online examination testing.

 In the case of such dishonesty, faculty may give a grade of zero (0) for the project, paper and/or examination and may record an "F" for the course itself.
-When appropriate, dismissal from the School of Nursing may be recommended.
-Any faculty member encountering an academic offense such as, but not limited to, those listed above will file a written report to the Dean of Students and the Dean/Chief Nursing Officer of the School of Nursing, indicating reasons for believing the student has committed academic dishonesty.
+When appropriate, dismissal from the SON may be recommended.
+Any faculty member encountering an academic offense such as, but not limited to, those listed above will file a written report to the Dean of Students and the Dean/Chief Nursing Officer of the SON, indicating reasons for believing the student has committed academic dishonesty.

 The Dean of Students (or designee) will conduct formal hearings to investigate the alleged violation according to the Student Code of Conduct and will issue a written determination (including any sanctions) within seven (7) class days after the hearing.
 Written determination will be made and copies will be given to the student(s) and to the faculty, if the student requests an appeal.
-Massachusetts College of Pharmacy and Health Sciences University appeal policies and procedures must be followed.
+MCPHS appeal policies and procedures must be followed.

-Additionally, please refer to the section of the Massachusetts College of Pharmacy and Health Sciences University Student Handbook titled "Academic Honesty Policy".
+Additionally, please refer to the section of the MCPHS Student Handbook titled "Academic Honesty Policy".